Plante Laboratory and Analytical Facilities

 All materials change their physical properties and their chemical characteristics as a function of temperature.
-Our simultaneous thermal analyzers (i.e., thermogravimetry and differential scanning calorimetry) provide the capability of measuring mass changes, decomposition behavior, thermal stability, oxidation behavior, etc. of various organic and mineral materials by subjecting samples to temperatures up to 1200°C. The lab houses two analyzers: a Netzsch STA409PC Luxx system for running single samples, and a newer Netzsch STA449 F5 Jupiter that has an automatic sample carrier with a capacity of 18 samples.
-Both instruments are coupled to LICOR LI-840a infrared gas analyzers (IRGAs) for measuring CO2 and H20 in the evolved gas during ramped combustion.
+Our simultaneous thermal analyzer (i.e., thermogravimetry and differential scanning calorimetry) provide the capability of measuring mass changes, decomposition behavior, thermal stability, oxidation behavior, etc. of various organic and mineral materials by subjecting samples to temperatures up to 1200°C. The lab houses a Netzsch STA449 F5 Jupiter with an automatic sample carrier with a capacity of 18 samples.
+The instrument is coupled to a LICOR LI-840a infrared gas analyzer (IRGA) for measuring CO2 and H20 in the evolved gas during ramped combustion.
 Our primary interest is the thermal stability of organic matter in soil and sediment samples as as a proxy for biogeochemical stability (ie, resistance to microbial decomposition in the environment) and as means of describing of quality continuum of soil organic matter.
-We are also able to distinguish soil organic matter (neogenic carbon) from pyrogenic carbon (char), geogenic carbon (coal) and inroganic carbon (carbonates).
+We are also able to distinguish soil organic matter (neogenic carbon) from pyrogenic carbon (char), geogenic carbon (coal) and inorganic carbon (carbonates).

 A LICOR LI-7000 infra-red gas analyzer (IRGA) provides the capability for high-precision measurements of CO2 concentrations in gas samples from ambient levels up to 50,000 ppm (depending on injection volume).
 A refrigerator-sized incubator used for laboratory soil incubations at constant-temperature.
 This capability is used to quantify soil respiration during laboratory incubation experiments as a measure of soil organic matter decomposition by the soil microbial population and its enzymes.
 An EGM-4 and SRC-1 instrument from PP Systems also provides the same capability for CO2 efflux measurements in the field.